the-events-calendar/the-events-calendar/readme.txt

 * Cleaned up PHPDoc comments and some unused code
 * Fixed incorrect ordering of events on Day view
 * Fixed some untranslated strings
+* Improved compatibility when running side-by-side with older versions of Community Events
+* Improved behaviour of the end-of-day cutoff setting, particularly in month view
+* Fixed an issue where subscriber level users could see the events menu item
+* Enhanced the system info dump by including server and WP timezone data

 = 3.6.1 =